Alice Jenkins

-Alice Jenkins or Alice Brook; born Alice Glyde (1886–1967) was a British abortion campaigner.
-She co-founded the Abortion Law Reform Association which reformed UK abortion law.
-Her book "Law For The Rich" proved pivotal in the creation of the UK's 1967 Abortion Act which made abortion accessible in mainland Britain eight days before she died.
+Alice Jenkins or Alice Brook; born Alice Glyde (4 December 1886 – 25 December 1967) was a British abortion-rights campaigner.
+She co-founded the Abortion Law Reform Association, which reformed UK abortion law.
+Her book "Law For The Rich" proved pivotal in the creation of the UK's 1967 Abortion Act that made abortion accessible in mainland Britain eight days before she died.